syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   return;
 }

-//Gets PDF from content stream if service got success if (response.IsSuccessStatusCode)
+//Gets PDF from content stream if the service get success if (response.IsSuccessStatusCode)
 {
   var responseHeaders = response.Headers;